DroidSoul/SimpleTodo/README.md

 * [X] Add support for completion due dates for todo items (and display within listview item)
 * [X] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [X] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [X] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+   1, Add alertdialog for long click, only delete when user clicks "ok" 2, when user adds item, it will go to dialogfragment to edit instead of adding some default priority/due_date

 ## Video Walkthrough